skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 suppose if I were after Mordan I might need some help as well.
 But come, what is it that you truly need?"

-Enoch insists, "I really do need books on Mordan", and then after a moment's reflection, ""For a... project I'm researching."
+Enoch insists, "I really do need books on Mordan," and then after a moment's reflection, "For a... project I'm researching."

 The keeper is a bit alarmed at this, but nevertheless he leads Enoch back into the maze of towering shelves.
 After a polite moment he